WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "More!
 Abuquerque's Places of the Heart"](/catalog/cpb-aacip-191-805x6k7r?start=52.99&end=2339.43) (KNME-TV, Albuquerque, NM, March, 1998)**

 The conversation continues with *¡Colores!*, "More!
-Albuquerque: Places of the Heart," a celebration of Old Albuquerque High School, the Sunport, the Civic Auditorium and many other Albuquerque landmarks.
+Albuquerque: Places of the Heart," a celebration of Old Albuquerque High School, the Sunport, the Civic Auditorium, and many other Albuquerque landmarks.

 **[*¡Colores!*, "Albuquerque's People of the Heart"](/catalog/cpb-aacip-191-34sj3z1c?start=106.17&end=3668) (New Mexico PBS, Albuquerque, NM)**